Customer small business financing solutions delivered through a single, online application.

 “Small businesses of all types pay an estimated average effective tax rate of 19.8%,” says tax expert Jean Murray.
 “The effective tax rate is the average rate of tax for a business or an individual taxpayer.
 The effective tax rate is calculated by dividing the total tax paid by the taxable income.”

-It’s important to note that these tax credits differ from tax deductions in how and when they’re applied.
+It’s important to note that these tax credits differ from tax deductions in terms of how and when they’re applied.
 A deduction is tied to specific expenses, such as supplies and travel, related to your business.
 Every relevant deduction reduces your taxable income so you will owe less.

 Tax credits, on the other hand, are applied after you’ve calculated your taxes.
 This distinction means any credit you qualify for will reduce the final amount you owe.
 While deductions impact your taxable income in smaller percentages, credits are dollar-for-dollar.
 A $1,000 credit will take exactly $1,000 off your tax bill.